ZJUVAI/Newclid/docs/manual/problem_databases/examples.rst

       -
     * - miquel_theorem
       -
-      - This is part of a series of problems created to examine the capability of the engine to apply Miquel's theorem, which was part of the study of problem 6 from 2011.
+      - This is part of a series of problems created to examine the capability of the engine to apply Miquel's theorem, which was part of the study of IMO problem 6 from 2011.
 This specific problem asks if the engine knows the theorem in it most basic form: that the three circles through points on the sides of the triangles and the corresponding vertices intersect at a single point.
 The engine could apply all variations of Miquel's theorem we tried.
       -
       - Yes
     * - miquel_theorem_angles
       -
-      - This is part of a series of problems created to examine the capability of the engine to apply Miquel's theorem, which was part of the study of problem 6 from 2011.
+      - This is part of a series of problems created to examine the capability of the engine to apply Miquel's theorem, which was part of the study of IMO problem 6 from 2011.
 This specific problem asks if the engine can use the angle property of the theorem.
 The engine could apply all variations of Miquel's theorem we tried.
       -
       - Yes
     * - miquel_quadrangle_theorem1
       -
-      - This is part of a series of problems created to examine the capability of the engine to apply Miquel's theorem, which was part of the study of problem 6 from 2011.
+      - This is part of a series of problems created to examine the capability of the engine to apply Miquel's theorem, which was part of the study of IMO problem 6 from 2011.
 This specific problem checks a first part of the multiple circles intersecting in the version of the theorem for quadrangles, see miquel_quadrangle_theorem2 below for the second part of the same theorem.
 The engine could apply all variations of Miquel's theorem we tried.
       -
       - Yes
     * - miquel_quadrangle_theorem2
       -
-      - This is part of a series of problems created to examine the capability of the engine to apply Miquel's theorem, which was part of the study of problem 6 from 2011.
+      - This is part of a series of problems created to examine the capability of the engine to apply Miquel's theorem, which was part of the study of IMO problem 6 from 2011.
 This specific problem checks a first part of the multiple circles intersecting in the version of the theorem for quadrangles, see miquel_quadrangle_theorem1 above for the second part of the same theorem.
 The engine could apply all variations of Miquel's theorem we tried.
       -
       - Yes
     * - two_perps_at_point_are_collinear